 The next prefab coop to join the backyard “coop-hood” was the TARDIS.

 Belonging to my eldest son and home to Bantam Silkies, the TARDIS was the next large prefab coop to land in the backyard.
-My son is a huge Dr. WHO fan and wanted to paint and name his coop after the TARDIS and characters in the series.
+My son is a huge Dr. WHO fan and wanted to paint and name his coop after the TARDIS.
 His artistic skills really made this “Time And Relative Dimension In Space” machine come to life.
-I was concerned that due to its height that it would be easily knocked over in strong winds.
+I was concerned that due to its height it would be easily knocked over in strong winds.
 To my surprise it has held up remarkably well, surviving several very rough spring seasons.
 The TARDIS is 4 years old and still holding up very well.
-Even after being battered by several severe spring seasons it is showing no signs of slowing down.
+Even after being battered by several severe spring seasons, it is showing no signs of slowing down.

 The final large prefab coop to be added to the “coop-hood” is Henwarts.

 Henwarts was added spring of 2018 and has so far survived several hails storms and a few ice storms.
 Henwarts is home to Silver Lace Wyondottes and Lavender Orpingtons.
 Painted the colors of the Ravenclaw house at Hogwarts, all the residents are named after characters from the “Harry Potter” series.

 This spring (April 2020) we added one more coop to our coop-hood.
 A medium size coop bearing the name “Curisable”.
 This Dalek chook interplanetary ship belongs to my eldest son.
 Along with the TARDIS, the Crusible is home to 4 Silkie breeding roosters.